The Caregiver Who Never Stops Caring

-A Caregiver for just more than two years, Lyndsay has made a great impact already at Home Helpers® Home Care of Nampa.
+A Caregiver for just more than two years, Lindsay has made a great impact already at Home Helpers® Home Care of Nampa.
 Her first client, Virginia, needed about 30 hours of care a week, including three trips a week to get dialysis.
 Virginia’s husband, Jim, is a veteran dealing with diabetes.
-When Lyndsay first started caring for Virginia, Jim was still pretty independent.
+When Lindsay first started caring for Virginia, Jim was still pretty independent.

-After making some marketing calls, our local office owner, Jeff Stoker, stopped by the dialysis center one day to see how Virginia and Lyndsay were doing.
-As he chatted with some of the professionals providing treatment to Virginia, they expressed surprise that Lyndsay was a professional Caregiver.
-Instead, they thought she was Virginia’s daughter because of the way Lyndsay cared for and treated her.
+Jeff Stoker, the owner of Home Helpers of Nampa, stopped by the dialysis center one day to see how Virginia and Lindsay were doing.
+As he chatted with some of the professionals providing treatment to Virginia, they expressed surprise that Lindsay was a professional Caregiver.
+Instead, they thought she was Virginia’s daughter because of the way Lindsay cared for and treated her.

 Within the first six months of Lindsay working with Virginia, Jim’s diabetes had worsened to the point where he had to have a leg amputated.
 Now caring for both Virginia and Jim, some of Lindsay’s duties included Virginia’s dialysis appointments and taking her to visit Jim at the Veterans Affairs Medical Center as he recuperated.
 Shortly after that, Jim had to have his other leg amputated.
 Lindsay continued to support both of them, never missing a shift and even checking on them when she wasn’t actively caring for the couple.

 With limited family in the area, Lindsay became an unofficial family member due to her dedication to Virginia and Jim.
 After taking Virginia to a doctor’s appointment last April, they found out that Virginia had an aggressive form of leukemia with just weeks to live.
 At the couple’s request, it was Lindsay who contacted their children to let them know the devastating news.